Plagiarism Detection: Viewing "Originality Reports"

 - You will be taken to a View Safe Assignment page, with a spreadsheet-like summary of all the assignments submitted to you.
 Blackboard will list all the assignment submissions (with a link to each file), when the assignments were submitted, and what the "Matching" score is - in other words, what percent of the assignment appears to match other documents in the local and global SafeAssign databases:

 The "Matching" score can be very misleading, because quotations within a paper are counted as part of that score, since the text of a quotation matches its source word-for-word (when done correctly).
 SafeAssign isn't smart enough to identity quotations and remove them from the score.
 In other words, you can't really expect a 0% matching score; what you hope for is a low score, indicating that most of the language in the submitted assignment appears to be original.
 We emphasize "appears to be" in the previous sentence, because SafeAssign reports are only as good as the database to which each assignment is being compared.
 A student can take an entire essay from an online journal not part of SafeAssign's database, submit the article to you, and receive a low match score.
-Similarly, a student could copy a passage word-for-word from a printed book.
-If that particular passage from the book hasn't been quoted by other students at Bucknell or elsewhere, SafeAssign won't catch the copying.
+Indeed, five of the six essays in the chart above actually had significant parts (or the entire essay) copied from articles in some of the online databases to which we subscribe, yet only their quotations generated matching scores.
 SafeAssign provides mostly a deterrence against cheating, rather than a guarantee that a cheater will be caught.
 Faculty members still need to rely on their judgment when determining if the language used in an assignment sounds too sophisticated for the student who submitted the essay, or too familiar to something in the published literature about a topic.
 Similarly, a student cannot use a low SafeAssign matching score as "proof" that s/he didn't plagiarize the essay.
 That low score is just "proof" that the assignment didn't match materials that are part of SafeAssign's database.
-(For this reason, we recommend that you not allow students to see those matching scores.)
+(For this reason, you might actually decide not to allow students to see those matching scores.)

 To view a SafeAssign report for a particular student, click on the check mark in that student's row, as indicated by the arrow in the figure above.